The New Standard in Healthcare Construction

 RFI cost savings

-Results: Meeting the Needs of a Growing Community
+Results: Meeting the Needs of a Growing Community while Supporting the Care Team

 In addition, Advocate Aurora Health is seeking LEED Silver certification for the project, to promote sustainability and environmentally friendly development practices.